-Last updated on March 18, 2023
+Last updated on May 24, 2024

 Unfortunately, it is inevitable that most enamel antique pocket watch or trench watch dials will develop hairline cracks over time.
 Initially, these may be barely visible.
 However, these cracks expose a slightly rougher surface that dust, lubricants and other contaminants can adhere to over the decades.
 The end result is that as the contaminants accumulate over time, the hairline cracks become more obvious and affect the aesthetics of the watch.
 This reduces the appeal and charm of the watch and ultimately affects its value.
 A certain amount of ageing is considered patina, which is different to damage.
-Fortunately, there is a safe and easy technique for cleaning enamel dials that can, in most cases, make these hairlines cracks less visible.
+Fortunately, there is a safe and easy technique for cleaning enamel dials that can, in most cases, make these hairline cracks less visible.

 Do not use this cleaning technique on painted or metal dials, it can cause serious, irreversible damage to these types of dials.
 This includes enamel paint, which may have been applied to the dial by the retailers as a cost-cutting method.
 Enamel paint remains on the dial surface.
 It can usually be easily distinguished from the fired numbers by looking across the dial with a loupe.
 The enamel paint will be clearly seen standing above the surface of the dial.
 This technique is only suitable for fired vitreous enamel dials.
 If in any doubt, always consult a professional watchmaker.